 Vocational Support: Assess vocational skills, assist with job placement, and develop strategies for transitioning from school to work.

-Troubleshooting and Maintenance: Offer ongoing support by troubleshooting issues and ensuring the proper functioning of AT devices.
+Troubleshooting and Maintenance: Offer ongoing support by resolving issues and ensuring AT devices function properly.

 Areas of Expertise